 Former Chief Operating Officer chosen to lead 11 largest Y in the nation

 The board of directors of the YMCA of Central Florida has announced that Dan Wilcox, a dedicated executive with 31 years’ experience within the Y movement, has been named the organization’s new President and CEO.
+He was hired into his new position after passing all of his background checks.
+For more information on background check options see this page.

 Wilcox succeeds Jim Ferber, current YMCA President and CEO, who retired December 31 after 21 years in Central Florida and a 41-year YMCA career.